 An exemption pertains to interest income derived from any deposit placed in Hong Kong with a financial institution unless the deposit secures a borrowing where the interest expense is deductible.

 However, this exemption does not apply to interest accruing to a financial institution.

 Interest accruing to a bank or financial institution is deemed to be sourced and taxable in Hong Kong if the interest arises through or from the business conduct in Hong Kong by the bank or financial institution.

 Interest income arising through or from the carrying on of an intra-group financing business in Hong Kong by a corporation will be deemed to be sourced and taxable in Hong Kong.

-If you are an individual earning income that arises in or is derived from a Hong Kong office or Hong Kong employment, or from services rendered in Hong Kong during visits of more than 60 days in any tax year, you are subject to salaries tax.
+Apart from the residents in Hong Kong, you are subjected to salary tax.
+This includes individuals that are earning income that arises in or is derived from a Hong Kong office or Hong Kong employment, or from services rendered in Hong Kong during visits of more than 60 days in any tax year.
 Hong Kong practices a territorial taxation rule – the concept of tax residency has no significance in determining tax liability (except in limited circumstances).

 Income earned locally by visitors staying for fewer than 60 days is also exempt from Hong Kong salaries tax.

 A general rule of thumb is that there is no separate ‘Hong Kong expatriate tax’ and tax rates, so calculation methods remain the same for everyone.
 Most expatriates employed in Hong Kong will pay salaries tax in Hong Kong.

 If your income is derived from buying and selling of goods, or from providing professional or personal services, you are considered to be a self-employed entity conducting business.